Lesson #1 for overcoming anxiety: Anxiety is a matter of perspective. Change your perspective and you get rid of your anxiety. Easy enough, right?

 So it’s frustrating when we read articles or posts where all that’s said is “change your perspective,” and that’s it.
 What are you supposed to do with this?

-In this post, we get into the nitty gritty by offering tactical lessons that tackle how it’s possible to actually change your perspective, and as a result, overcome anxiety.
+In this post, we get into the nitty gritty by offering tactical lessons that tackle how it’s possible to actually change your perspective, and as a result, overcome anxiety, without medication.

 With enough time, we can all figure out financial analytics; or learn how to use cryptocurrency; or master the game of SEO.
 Figuring out technical skills — no problem.